-Featuring the Winners guide, Trivia And Facts, Adverts + Continuity, Filming Locations and External Links.
-Please be aware we are not responsible for any links you see on this page, unless stated otherwise.
+Featuring the Winners guide, Trivia And Facts, Adverts + Continuity, and Filming Locations

 Japanese Episode 31 (UK Series 2 Ep 9): first water gun battle winner